 My research focuses on rheology – the mechanics of how rocks and ice deform – and how geophysical methods record material properties.
 Some of the overarching questions I pursue include:

 - What role does stress heterogeneity play in material behavior?

 - How can we best model radar and seismic wave propagation through snow and ice?

 - Is microstructure a significant control on strength in streaming ice?

 I approach these questions using chemical and textural microanalysis, numerical models, geophysics (radar), geochronology, and, field observations.
 In addition to rheological questions, I am interested in applying microanalytical techniques to any suitable problem, within or outside the Earth and Climate Sciences.
-A list of current projects in on our geodynamics research group page.

-Finally, as an affiliate of the Maine Center for Research in STEM Education, which offers the Master of Science in Teaching degree, I am involved in education research and professional development, particularly as it relates to Earth and Climate Sciences.
+As an affiliate of the Maine Center for Research in STEM Education, which offers the Master of Science in Teaching degree, I am involved in education research and professional development, particularly as it relates to Earth and Climate Sciences.